What Is A Wrongful Death Claim?

 A wrongful death claim is any death that was caused by the wrongful or negligent act of another.
 The fault issue is essential, because that’s where the wrongfulness comes from.
 The death may result from a fall in a dangerous condition, a car crash, or any death that was caused by someone else.

-In the State of Utah, a wrongful death claim is really two claims in one.
+In Utah, a wrongful death claim is really comprised of two separate claims.
 The first claim is for wrongful death, which is the death of the decedent.
 This claim is pursued by the estate of the deceased or a representative of that estate.
 The second claim is called the survivor’s claim.
 This claim is pursued by the spouse, children, parents, extended family, brothers or sisters who had a significant relationship with the deceased person and can prove that they were harmed and injured as a result of the death.

 What Are The Top Misconceptions About Wrongful Death Claims?